six-two/mkdocs-placeholder-plugin/docs/tests.md

 # Test page

-Hi,

-this page is here to check if variables behave the way I expect them to do.
+This page exists to check if variables behave the way I expect them to do.
 So it may look very chaotic ;)

 Variable | Value